Food Donation Guidelines

 Donations of domestic meat

 All domestic meat donations (Cows, hogs, etc.) must be processed in a USDA-certified facility.
-If there's no USDA stamp on the packaging, we can't accept it.
 Currently there are no USDA processing plants for local individuals to take their animals.
-The food bank is currently working with Diamond S Meats to establish USDA certified facility.
-If you would like to arrange the donation of an animal please contact the food bank for instructions.
+If you would like to arrange the donation of an animal, please contact the Food Bank for instructions.
 Masami Foods has a USDA Inspector on staff and does work with us to inspect our meat donations as they come in.
+Oregon Department of Agriculture will not allow the Food Bank or any other entity which serves the end user (customer, client, etc.) to accept donations of meat stored in a home freezer.
+SORRY.

 We are UNABLE to accept unlabeled food, or any food packages that do not list every ingredient.